 - 4.1 On 22 November 2023, the Chancellor of the Exchequer, The Rt Hon Jeremy Hunt MP delivered his Autumn Statement 2023 (AS23). - 4.2 The Autumn Statement was labelled a statement for growth by reducing debt, cutting taxes and rewarding work.
 The Statement provided very little new information on Local Government funding. - 4.3 The Autumn Statement was followed on 5 December 2023 by a Local Government Finance Policy Statement which set out the Government's intentions for the Local Government Finance Settlement for 2024 to 2025.
 The Policy Statement included details of Council Tax referendum limits for April 2024 which has informed the approach to Council Tax as presented at Section 9.
 It also set out indications of the Government's intentions around Social Care Grants including funding announced at the 2022 Autumn Statement and other settlement grants.
-The information in the Policy Statement has therefore assisted in the preparation of financial estimates for both 2024/25 and 2025/26. - 4.4 Whilst the Policy Statement provided some clarity on what would be included in the Settlement, the specific allocations and impact for Oldham for 2024/25 were not available until the PLGFS was released. - 4.5 The 2024/25 PLGFS was released on 18 December 2023.
-It was announced by the Secretary of State for Levelling Up, Housing and Communities the Rt.
-Hon Michael Gove MP, and set out the Government's formal proposals for the funding of English Local Authorities in 2024/25. - 4.6 This is the sixth consecutive one-year Local Government Finance Settlement.
-As confirmed within the 2022 Autumn Statement, the Government committed to providing stability for the remaining two years (2023/24 and 2024/25) of the Spending Review 2021 (SR21) period, alongside providing additional resources for priority areas such as social care. - 4.7 Included in the PLGFS is key funding information for Local Authorities in relation to: - Baseline funding levels for 2024/25. - Council Tax referendum limits. - Grants for 2024/25. - 4.8 Councils have the opportunity to submit consultation comments on the Provisional Settlement.
-The Government has issued specific consultation questions in relation to the Settlement to which a response was requested by 15 January 2024.
-The Council submitted a response by the deadline. - 4.9 The PLGFS provided further information on the following:
+The information in the Policy Statement has therefore assisted in the preparation of financial estimates for both 2024/25 and 2025/26. - The 2024/25 PLGFS was released on 18 December 2023.
+This is the sixth consecutive one-year Local Government Finance Settlement.
+As confirmed within the 2022 Autumn Statement, the Government committed to providing stability for the remaining two years (2023/24 and 2024/25) of the Spending Review 2021 (SR21) period, alongside providing additional resources for priority areas such as social care. - 4.5 Included in the PLGFS is key funding information for Local Authorities in relation to: - Baseline funding levels for 2024/25. - Council Tax referendum limits. - Grants for 2024/25. - 4.6 Councils had the opportunity to submit consultation comments on the Provisional Settlement issued on 18 December 2023.
+The Government issued specific consultation questions in relation to the Settlement to which a response was requested by 15 January 2024.
+The Council submitted a response by the deadline. - 4.7 The PLGFS provided information on the following: - Settlement Funding Assessment - 4.8 The Settlement Funding Assessment (SFA) is a Government calculated figure which includes the Revenue Support Grant (RSG) and the Baseline Funding Level (BFL).
+The BFL comprises Business Rates Top Up Grant plus the Government's assessment of Business Rates that can be collected locally (known as Business Rates Baseline).
+GM Districts do not currently receive any RSG in lieu of piloting 100% Business Rates retention. - 4.9 The figures presented in the PLGFS and the following table show a national increase in SFA from £17.145bn in 2023/24 to £18.039bn in 2024/25.
+This represents a 5.22% increase in national funding.